Jerby-Lab/drgem/README.md

 # **Quick start**

 To install DR-GEM you can eiher run:
 `devtools::install_github(repo = "https://github.com/Jerby-Lab/drgem")`

-or download the compressed R package and use `devtools::install("drgem")`
+or download the compressed R package and use:
+`devtools::install("drgem")`

 # **Citation**